 Regular attendance and good punctuality at school are not only legal requirements but are essential for children to access a broad and balanced curriculum and to fulfil their educational potential.
-It is our policy at Hampton Infant School to work with the Local Authority to ensure our attendance rates are high and continue to improve.
+It is our policy at Hampton Junior School to work with the Local Authority to ensure our attendance rates are high and continue to improve.

-Attendance is recorded by means of class registers which are called twice per day, once at the beginning of the morning session at 8.55 am and again at the beginning of the afternoon session at 1.10 pm.
+Attendance is recorded by means of class registers which are called twice per day, once at the beginning of the morning session at 8.45 am and again at the beginning of the afternoon session at 1.00pm for Lower School and 1.15 pm for Upper School.